dr-sadat/dr-sadat.github.io/Research/student-research.md

 - A brief description of your *specific* area of interest
 - A brief description of your skillset relevant to the research idea/project

+Emails without these required information may not receive responses.

 My email address: msadat@bradley.edu